Topher-S-2520/Project-01-UTK-Quickstart-Bootcamp/user-stories/user-story-1.md

-# User Story 1
+# User Story 1: Home Page

-As user I want to:
+As a user, I want to:

-    Be able to navigate to the menu page and view the food choices offered by the restaurant.

-##
+    See basic information about the business: i.e.- Hours of Operation, Location, Menu Specials, Contact Information

+# Acceptance Criteria

+    -Map with location should be readily available to view -Street address and phone number will also be provided -A list of the hours the buisness is operating should also be available for viewing